Specifying a Switching VAR in EViews

 Starting Value and Iteration Options

-You may use the Starting values section to control the setting of initial parameter estimates.
+You may use the section to control the setting of initial parameter estimates.
 Switching regression models often have local roots and may be difficult to estimate so EViews offers a range of tools for choosing starting values.

 Start Method